-- Why does Siri matter?
-Siri introduces an innovative and revolutionary search and instruction strategy, being adopted by competitors (including Amazon's Alexa, Google Assistant, and Microsoft's Cortana), that changes the way users interact with devices and obtain information.
+- Why is Siri revolutionary?
+Siri introduces an innovative and revolutionary search and instruction strategy, being adopted by competitors (including Amazon's Alexa, Google Assistant and Microsoft's Cortana), that changes the way users interact with devices and obtain information.
 By leveraging machine learning and artificial intelligence capabilities, the virtual assistant's usefulness is enhanced without requiring additional user interaction.

-- Who does Siri affect?
-Users of any Apple device--whether the equipment is a smartphone, tablet, desktop computer, laptop, Apple TV, iPod touch, watch, or HomePod audio speaker--can access Siri capabilities, which help leverage investments the user has made in digital content and material across all Apple devices and services using an Apple ID.
+- Who can use Siri?
+Users of any Apple device—whether the equipment is a smartphone, tablet, desktop computer, laptop, Apple TV, iPod touch, Apple Watch or HomePod audio speaker—can access Siri capabilities that help leverage investments the user has made in digital content and material across all Apple devices and services using an Apple ID.

-- How do you get and use Siri?
-Siri is integrated within iOS, macOS, watchOS, and tvOS.
+- How do I use Siri?
+Siri is integrated within iOS, macOS, watchOS and tvOS.
 Users can customize settings for the virtual assistant, which is automatically integrated within contemporary Apple devices.

 What is Siri?

-Certainly, Apple will continue investing in the AI assistant.
-Apple announced at WWDC 2017 that it is using deep learning to improve Siri's operation.
-Voice intonation and inflection tweaks help create a more natural sounding voice, while the technology also benefits from on-device learning to enable it to better respond to questions, provide more relevant information, and even recommend suggested articles, text changes, and search strings based on the user's previous behavior.
+Apple has continued investing in the AI assistant.
+Apple announced at WWDC 2017 that it was using deep learning to improve Siri's operation.
+Voice intonation and inflection tweaks help create a more natural sounding voice, while the technology also benefits from on-device learning to enable it to better respond to questions, provide more relevant information and even recommend suggested articles, text changes and search strings based on the user's previous behavior.

-And at WWDC 2018, Apple announced new watchOS innovations that make Siri even easier to use.
-Users need only to raise their wrist and start speaking--they don't have to say "Hey Siri," to begin issuing commands and questions to the virtual assistant.
-The watchOS Siri Face will begin supporting interactions with third-party apps, too, and includes such enhancements as estimating commute times and providing contextual updates, such as for sporting events.
+At WWDC 2018, Apple announced new watchOS innovations that made Siri even easier to use.
+Users need only to raise their wrist and start speaking—they don't have to say "Hey Siri," to begin issuing commands and questions to the virtual assistant.
+The watchOS Siri Face supports interactions with third-party apps, too, and includes such enhancements as estimating commute times and providing contextual updates, such as for sporting events.

-Siri sound consistently improves, too.and introduce neural text to speech, also known as Neural TTS.
-Whereas Apple previously used short audio clips recorded by acting talent and pieced together to form words, phrases, and sentences, with Neural TTS the resulting speech sounds more like normal human talking with natural emphasis and cadence.
+Siri's sound consistently improves, too. iOS 13 and macOS Catalina introduced neural text to speech, also known as Neural TTS.
+Whereas Apple previously used short audio clips recorded by acting talent and pieced together to form words, phrases and sentences, with Neural TTS the resulting speech sounds more like normal human talking with natural emphasis and cadence.
 The effect is particularly noticeable when Siri speaks longer, more complex statements.

 Siri also simplifies the task of leveraging other Apple technologies.
-For example, an iPhone user on the go can instruct Siri to schedule a 2:00 pm client appointment on Tuesday.
-When the Apple user returns to the office, powers on his or her Mac, and opens the Apple Calendar, the meeting will already be present on the calendar, assuming the user has configured Apple Calendar properly on all his/her devices.
-Apple's quickly closed the gap from being able to enter such information on the go to being able to enter and synchronize such data using simple voice commands.
+For example, an iPhone user on-the-go can instruct Siri to schedule a 2 p.m. client appointment on Tuesday.
+When the Apple user returns to the office, powers on his or her Mac and opens the Apple Calendar, the meeting will already be present on the calendar, assuming the user has configured Apple Calendar properly on all his/her devices.
+Apple quickly closed the gap from being able to enter such information on-the-go to being able to enter and synchronize such data using simple voice commands.
 The ramifications are impactful and wide-ranging.

 At its annual 2018 WWDC, Apple announced the introduction of Siri Shortcuts.
 The feature permits any app to receive access to Siri.
 Users can assign key phrases to specific apps, such as "Siri, I lost my keys," to enable Siri to work with Tiles to provide the physical location of the missing keys in question.
 Using Shortcuts users can also create custom reminders and choose from hundreds of preformatted shortcut routines.

-Customers who purchase automobiles equipped with Apple CarPlay also benefit; Siri functionality integrates with the car's audio system's capabilities and better links a user's iPhone with the vehicle to simplify obtaining directions, making calls, listening to books, sending and receiving messages, and listening to music.
-And, as announced at WWDC 2017 and WWDC 2018, Siri is taking an increasingly prominent role in watchOS 4 and watchOS 5 platforms, respectively.
+Customers who purchase automobiles equipped with Apple CarPlay also benefit; Siri functionality integrates with the car's audio system's capabilities and better links a user's iPhone with the vehicle to simplify obtaining directions, making calls, listening to books, sending and receiving messages and listening to music.
+As announced at WWDC 2017 and WWDC 2018, Siri took an increasingly prominent role in watchOS 4 and watchOS 5 platforms, respectively.